michaelandrefraniatte/michaelandrefraniatte/README.md

 <details>
 <summary>Copyrights</summary>
-All rights reserved, no permissions granted, not open sources, not free of charges to use, not for business, no public uses, no redistributions, no sharing, no owning, no selling, no teaching, no derivatives, no modifications, no reproduces, no imitations, no copies, no addons, no reuses, no military uses, no lethal uses, no reasearch uses, no scams, no stuffs, even published publicly.
+All rights reserved, no permissions granted, no free charges, no business, no redistributions, no derivatives, no modifications, no reproduces, no reuses, no public uses, no military uses, no lethal uses, no research uses, even published publicly.
 </details>

 <details>